ibfavas/ibfavas/README.md

 ---

-## ⚡ Fun Fact
+## ⚡ Mindset

-> I break things to understand how they work… then sometimes fix them.
+> "Security is not about tools.
+It's about understanding systems well enough to break assumptions."